pat1one/faceit-ai-bot/README.en.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is distributed under a custom **source-available** license.
+See the [LICENSE](LICENSE) file for full terms and conditions.

 ---